The Heartland Initiative

 Willa Johnson, director of the film department at Appalshop, and Sarita Gupta, vice president of U.S. programs at the Ford Foundation, discuss heartland creativity and amplifying rural narratives.

-The Heartland: Elevating Voices in Local Communities featuring Kevin Bacon and Gabe Brown
+The Heartland: Elevating Voices in Local Communities with Kevin Bacon and Gabe Brown

 Communities across America, especially in rural areas, have increasingly seen less money and more problems.
 With access to broadband, quality medical care, and good jobs dwindling, the heartland of America urgently needs attention.
 Who are the changemakers in these areas and what are the opportunities we can’t afford to miss?